-Recently there can be seen so many lawsuits are being filed against domestic banks with regard to the bank’s irresponsible fund sale.
+Recently there are so many lawsuits being filed against domestic and foreign banks in Korea with regard to the bank’s irresponsible fund sale.
 The Korean fund buyers are alleging the losses in the funds which are still on-going were caused by the fund-sellers’ not informing sufficient information on the risk and possibilities of losses when they put the money to the funds.

-As a matter of law, Korean court has ruled that the banks are obliged to inform the customer of the structure of the investment such as fund or option transaction and the risk of possible losses sufficiently when they solicit the customers for investments.
-If they neglect that obligation, it constitutes a breach of contract and Continue reading
+As a matter of law, Korean court has ruled that the banks have legal duties to inform the customer sufficiently of the structure of the investment such as fund or option transaction and the risk of possible losses when they solicit the customers for investments.
+If they neglect that obligation, it constitutes a breach of contract and (more…)

 Today just a few hours ago, the Seoul High Court sentenced partly not guilty to the head of U.S. private equity fund Lone Star’s South Korean operations (Lone Star Advisory Korea).

-Also the High court found not guilty in Mr. Paul Yoo’s tax evasion charge and also found not guilty in 2 out of 4 misappropriation charges against Mr. Paul Yoo.
-Finally the court sentenced 2 and half year of imprisonment to Mr. Paul Yoo, however, suspended the execution for 3 years.
-Mr. Paul Yoo Has been released out of prison today by the court’s decree(see the photo).
-Continue reading
+Also, the High court found not guilty in Mr. Paul Yoo’s tax evasion charge and also found not guilty in 2 out of 4 misappropriation charges against Mr. Paul Yoo.
+Finally, the court sentenced 2 and a half year of imprisonment to Mr. Paul Yoo, however, suspended the execution for 3 years.
+Mr. Paul Yoo Has been released out of prison today by the court’s decree(see the photo). (more…)

 On February 1, the Seoul Central District Court found Mr. Paul Yoo, the head of U.S. private equity fund Lone Star’s South Korean operations (Lone Star Advisory Korea) guilty of manipulating the stock price of a credit card unit of KEB.
 Mr. Paul Yoo was sentenced to five years in jail and ordered to be immediately detained.
 Also the court ordered KEB and LSF-KEB Holdings SCA, a Belgium-based unit which holds Lone Star’s stake in KEB, to pay 25 billion won ($26.50 million) each in fines, saying both secured unfair profits as a result of the stock-rigging.
 Lone Star said it would appeal.